John Murrell (bandit): Punishment and imprisonment

-John A. Murrell had his first criminal conviction, for horse theft, as a teenager and was branded on the base of his thumb with an "HT" for horse thief, flogged, and sentenced to six years in prison.
+John A. Murrell had his first criminal conviction for horse theft as a teenager, and was subsequently branded on the base of his thumb with an "HT" for horse thief, flogged, and sentenced to six years in prison.
 He was released in 1829.
-Murrell was convicted a second and final time, for the crime of slave stealing, in the Circuit Court of Madison County, Tennessee, and incarcerated in the Tennessee State Penitentiary in Nashville from 1834 to 1844.
+Murrell was convicted a second and final time for the crime of slave stealing in the Circuit Court of Madison County, Tennessee, and incarcerated in the Tennessee State Penitentiary in Nashville from 1834 to 1844.
 While in the Tennessee State Penitentiary, Murrell, as part of his reform, was required to work as a blacksmith.
-A decade in prison under the Auburn penitentiary system, of mandatory convict regimentation, through prison uniforms, lockstep, silence, and occasional solitary confinement, were said to break Murrell mentally and supposedly left him an imbecile.
+A decade in prison under the Auburn penitentiary system, with mandatory convict regimentation, through prison uniforms, lockstep, silence, and occasional solitary confinement, was said to have broken Murrell mentally and supposedly left him an imbecile.
 He spent the last months of his life as a blacksmith in Pikeville, Tennessee.

 The Nashville Daily American newspaper reported a different account of his last year of life.
-It said that when Murrell was released from prison, at 38 years old, he became a reformed man, and a Methodist in good standing.
+It said that when Murrell was released from prison at 38, he became a reformed man and a Methodist in good standing.
 He worked as a carpenter by trade, and lived at a boarding house in Pikeville.

 Death

 In a deathbed confession, Murrell admitted to being guilty of most of the crimes charged against him except murder, to which he claimed to be "guiltless".
 John A. Murrell died on November 21, 1844, nine months after leaving prison.
 He was reported to have contracted "pulmonary consumption" (tuberculosis).
-Murrell was interred at Smyrna Cemetery, in Pikeville,Tennessee.
+Murrell was interred at Smyrna Cemetery in Pikeville, Tennessee.
 After Murrell died, parts of him were dug up and stolen by grave robbers.
 Although the corpse had been half-eaten by scavenging hogs, the head was separated from the torso, pickled, and displayed at county fairs.
 His skull is missing, but the Tennessee State Museum holds one of his thumbs.